 Ha-’Idra’ Zuta’ Qaddisha’ (Aramaic) Hā-’Idrā’ Zūṭā’ Qaddīshā’.
 The Less (or Small) Holy Assembly; a small treatise of the Zohar, containing the discourses of Rabbi Shim‘on to his remaining six disciples upon the Sephiroth; based upon the Ha-’Idra’ Rabba’ Qaddisha’.

 Haima (Sanskrit) Haima [from heman gold, winter] Golden, equivalent to hiranya; also wintry.
 Mystically, certain things or entities were considered golden in the sense of best, the most superior.
 Thus the Himalayan mountains, because they were considered the best of mountains, were often spoken of as haima (golden), and possibly in later times the term often was used merely to express the idea of golden, having lost its original implication.

 Hajaschar.
 See HAY-YASHAR

 Hakem The wise one, the Messiah to come, of the Druzes or the Disciples of Hamsa (TG 133).

-Hakim (Arabic) Hakim (Persian) [from hakim from hakama to judge] A sage, wise man, doctor; in common usage, a physician, governor.
+Hakim (Arabic) Ḥakīm [from ḥakama to appoint, chose, judge] A sage, wise man, or physician.

 Halloween.
 See ALL SAINTS’ DAY